Karnup District Structure Plan

 • Phase 5: Final District Structure Plan.

-Phase 1 has commenced, and is expected to conclude in late 2023.
-Phase 2 is expected to commence late 2023 or early 2024.
+Phase 1 is complete.
+Phase 2 has commenced, and is expected to conclude in late 2024.
+Phase 3 is expected to commence early 2025.

 The District Structure Plan will be informed by a number of studies and assessments including:

-• Transport Impact Assessment (including rail noise and vibration considerations); and
+• Transport Impact Assessment (including rail noise and vibration considerations)

 It will also be informed by a range of adopted and draft strategies, policies and studies prepared by State Government, and by the City, which provide context for the planning of the area, including those prepared recently to support the Local Planning Strategy.

-The City is involved in undertaking mosquito monitoring which will inform the Mosquito Risk Assessment and Management Plan; and in preparing a Community Infrastructure Needs Assessment, which will help inform the District Structure Plan.
+The City is involved in undertaking mosquito monitoring which will inform the Mosquito Risk Assessment and Management Plan; and in preparing a Community Infrastructure Plan (CIP), which will help inform the District Structure Plan.

 Once the District Structure Plan has been prepared, advertised for public comment and adopted by the City, it will be considered and approved by the Western Australian Planning Commission (WAPC).